 2022 Virtual Academic Showcase

 Join us and view our Virtual Academic Showcase for the Federal and Global Fellows Programs!
 We are excited to be able to celebrate and honor our students amazing accomplishments this year!
 Play the welcome video, browse the wonderful posters, and watch a sampling of student testimonials.

 Federal Fellows alumnus (Public Health Policy 2019) Veeraj Shah has been awarded the Gates-Cambridge Scholarship.
 He will use this to pursue a PhD in Public health and Primary Care, where he will conduct research that leverages technology for improved cancer prevention.
 Upon returning to the US, Veeraj will pursue an MD at the Icahn School of Medicine at Mt.
 Sinai towards his ultimate career goal of improving healthcare as a physician, public health researcher, and policymaker.

 Political Engagement & Advocacy Concentration

 The fall course will examine questions and issues in the practice of political engagement and advocacy.
 The seminar will focus on the art of building a lifetime of political engagement (at local, state, or national levels) and will cover such topics as how to participate in the political process, advocate for causes, run for office, and influence or make policy.

 Federal Fellows Faculty

-Ed Fendley, professor of the Energy and Enviromental Policy seminar, has served in the Federal government for 30 years, specializing in climate change and sustainable development.
-His current position is in the Environmental Protection Agency's Office of Sustainable Communities, where he helps people build walkable, healthy and economically vibrant neighborhoods.
+Ed Fendley, professor of the Energy and Enviromental Policy seminar, has served in the Federal government for over 30 years, specializing in climate change and sustainable development.
+His current position is in the Environmental Protection Agency's Office of Community Revitalization, where he helps people build walkable, healthy and economically vibrant neighborhoods.